Savvythelegend/PGDocs/docs/connection_pooling.md

       default_pool_size: "10"
 ```

-!!!
-Important
+:::important
 The pooler name can't be the same as any cluster name in the same namespace.

 This example creates a `Pooler` resource called `pooler-example-rw`
 that's strictly associated with the Postgres `Cluster` resource called